hrzndhrn/xema/docs/loader.md

-# Configure a resolver
+# Configure a loader

-A resolver returns the data for a remote schema.
+A loader returns the data for a remote schema.
 The remote schemas are defined in a schema like this.

 ```elixir